addlinakinyi-coder/Useful-tool-for-the-student-/README.md

 # Useful-tool-for-the-student-

 ## 📝 Description
-This project is designed to help students to track there daily assignments and deadlines more effectively.
+This project is designed to help students to track their daily assignments and deadlines more effectively.

 ## ✨ Features
 * Feature 1: Easy to use interface.